-Utimea in a few days.
-Its place at Shorncliffe will be time than the first.
-The brigade was reviewed on Thursday by the Queen.
-BARRAOK ACCOMMODATION. - On Saturday was issued the Report of the Official Committee on barrack accommodation for the army.
-The Committee express an opinion that the accommodation hitherto provided in Varracks has been very inadequate both for the comfort and convenience of the soldiers and for the creation alls higher tone of social habits.
-They suggest increased ablution-rooms, kitchens, wash-houses, and other conveniences, while they advise the formation of regimental libraries, to be common alike to non-commissioned officers and men, and recommend the contimance of the plan of having a chapel in barracks to serve also as a school.
-ABMY CLOTHING. --- Two Royal Warrants have been lisued, the one relieving colonels from the duty of appolating their own clothiers, and the other abolishing the Consolidated Board of General Officers.
-Requisitions for clothing are henceforth to be sent in to the Director-General of Army Clothing, and requisitions for accoutrements to the Director-General of Stores.
-Allowances will be made to the colonels of the respective corps in lieu of off reckonings.
+THE FOREION LEGION AT SHORNCLIFFE. - The first brigade of the Foreign Legion is so well advanced at private papers to be found in the Imperial escritoire Shorncliffe Camp, that it will be ready for service in the which he (the Emperor Nicholas) had received from the Crimea in a few days.
+Its place at Shorncliffe will be eminent men in the United States, among whose names filled up by another brigade, which will be formed in less were to be found those of Jackson, Clay, Webster, and time than the first.
+The brigade was reviewed on others.
+The letter proceeds to acknowledge the value of Thursday by the Queen. the Report of the Official Committee on barrack accommodation for the army.
+The Committee express an his great father had entered.
+It concludes by professing opinion that the accommodation hitherto provided in barracks has been very inadequate both for the comfort and convenience of the soldiers and for the creation of a higher tone of social habits.
+They suggest increased ablution-rooms, kitchens, wash-houses, and other conveniences, while they advise the formation of regimental libraries, to be common alike to non-commissioned officers and men, and recommend the contimance of the plan of having a chapel in barracks to Serve also as a school.
+ARMY CLOTHING. - Two Royal Warrants have been issued, the one relieving colonels from the duty of appointing their own clothiers, and the other abolishing the Consolidated Board of General Officers.
+Requisitions for clothing are henceforth to be sent in to the Director-General of Army Clothing, and requisitions for accoutroments to the Director-General of Stores.
+Allowances Will be made to the colonels of the respective corps in lieu of off reckonings.

-THE SANSPAREIL.-The new machinery of this vessel failed, from some unexplained cause, on the occasion of the trial at Plymouth last Saturday.
+THE SANSPAREIL. - The new machinery of this vessel failed, from some unexplained cause, on the occasion of the trial at Plymouth last Saturday.